anhtt92-cloud/luong-quan-nhan-privacy/index.md

 # Privacy Policy

-**Last updated:** July 2026
+**Last updated: July 2026**

 ## Introduction

-Luong Quan Nhan is an application that helps users estimate military salary based on publicly available salary coefficients and information entered by the user.
+Luong Quan Nhan is an independent application that helps users estimate military salary based on publicly available salary information and information entered by the user.

+This application is not an official application and does not represent any government agency, military unit, or organization.

 ## Information Collection

-This application does not require users to create an account.
+The application does not require users to create an account.

-This application does not collect, store, or transmit personal information to the developer.
+The application does not collect, store, or transmit personal information entered by users to the developer.

 Salary calculations are performed locally on the user's device.

 ## Data Storage

-Some settings, such as the application unlock status, may be stored locally on the device using local storage.
-This information never leaves the user's device.
+Some application settings and usage information may be stored locally on the user's device to support application functionality.

+Locally stored information is not transmitted to the developer or to an external server by the application.

 ## Third-Party Services

-The current version of the application does not require users to provide personal information.

-Future versions may integrate services such as Google Play Billing or Google AdMob.
-If these services are added, this Privacy Policy will be updated accordingly.
+The application may use third-party services necessary to provide and support its features.

+Data handled directly by third-party services, if applicable, is subject to the privacy practices and policies of those service providers.

 ## Children's Privacy

 The application is not specifically directed toward children.

+## Disclaimer

+This application is an independent reference tool and is not affiliated with, endorsed by, or an official application of any government agency, military unit, or organization.

+Salary calculation results are provided for reference purposes only.
+Actual salary amounts may vary depending on applicable regulations, allowances, deductions, and individual circumstances.

+## Changes to This Privacy Policy

+This Privacy Policy may be updated when necessary to reflect changes to the application or applicable requirements.

+Any updates will be published on this page.

 ## Contact